srimply/blog/_posts/2015-12-22-Second Year, First Semester in Review.md

 Why?
 Firstly, we need to understand that learning a language takes considerable time and effort to both learn, grasp and then practice speaking it.
 And doing all this while juggling other modules during a period of 1 semester is not a joke.
 French is apparently written with English alphabets with some accented ones.
 Also, it is similar to English or rather English is similar to French.
 As compared to other languages like Chinese and Hindi, this meant that I do not need to spend extra time learning to write the new alphabets which would help to save a considerable amount of time.

 I must say French was really awesome.
-The people I met were mostly from FASS, but there were a few of them like me from engineering or some from Pharmacy and Business.
+The people I met were mostly from FASS, but there were a few of them like me from Engineering or some from Pharmacy and Business.
 I really liked like environment.
 It was very interactive and my lecturer Dr Daniel Chan made sure everyone participated in each lesson.
 The interaction and fun during lessons made me like French even more.
 To ensure this interaction, all lessons are tutorials (no lectures).

 Workload wise, since there are no final exams, you will be having tests / quizzes / homework more frequently than you would have expected to.
 There are quizzes on the French culture, vocabulary, grammar, audio recording of a self-introduction, writing of an email for an imaginative scenario etc. The final test is an oral conversation between 2 you and two others from your group in front of the lecturer.

 I would say it is relatively easy to score for the tests if you have consistently practised French (both writing and speaking).
 That being said, also means that your peers will score well.
 Personal advice is to revise the notes posted on IVLE and use Google Translate to its fullest capability.
 I also utilised the [Duolingo](https://www.duolingo.com) app (web & mobile) to learn much of the content.
 Oh yes, if you have an iPhone, you can set the language for Siri as French and converse with it in French.
-It's quite cool and you can also check on your pronounciation by seeing if Siri understands what you just said.
+It's quite cool and you can also check on your pronunciation by seeing if Siri understands what you just said.

 All in all, a very enjoyable module taught by a great lecturer.